Is My Husband an Alcoholic and How Do I Know for Sure?

 The DSM-5 establishes eleven specific criteria for diagnosing alcohol use disorder, requiring at least two symptoms within a twelve-month period for clinical diagnosis.
 These criteria examine:

-- Impaired control: drinking more than intended, unsuccessful attempts to cut down
+- Impaired Control: Drinking more than intended or unsuccessful attempts to cut down.

-- Social impairment: neglecting responsibilities, continued use despite relationship problems
+- Social Impairment: Neglecting responsibilities or continued use despite relationship problems.

-- Risky use: drinking in hazardous situations, continued use despite physical consequences
+- Risky Use: Drinking in hazardous situations or continued use despite physical consequences.

-Research indicates that 40.3% of individuals with major depression meet criteria for alcohol use disorder at some point in their lives, highlighting the complexity of accurate diagnosis2.
+Research indicates that 40.3% of individuals with major depression meet criteria for alcohol use disorder at some point in their lives, highlighting the complexity of accurate diagnosis 2.
+Clinical assessment considers severity levels: mild (2-3 criteria), moderate (4-5 criteria), and severe (6 or more criteria), providing families with objective benchmarks rather than subjective impressions.

 Recognizing Denial and Hidden Drinking Patterns

-Denial serves as the most significant barrier to recognizing alcohol dependency, affecting 67% to 82% of individuals who continue characterizing themselves as light or moderate social drinkers despite meeting multiple diagnostic criteria2.
+Denial serves as the most significant barrier to recognizing alcohol dependency, affecting 67% to 82% of individuals who continue characterizing themselves as light or moderate social drinkers despite meeting multiple diagnostic criteria 2.
+Hidden drinking patterns emerge through subtle behavioral modifications: secretive consumption, strategic timing around family schedules, and elaborate concealment methods that maintain the appearance of controlled use.

 Distinguishing Occasional Use from Alcohol Use Disorder